The other day, I was putting four-year-old Toby to bed, when he turned to me and asked…

-These three books by Robie H. Harris and Michael Emberley are AMAZING.
-They go way more in-depth about bodies, sex, birth, adoption, different types of families—and for teenagers, puberty, contraception, homosexuality, masturbation, you name it.
+These three books by Robie H. Harris and Michael Emberley are WONDERFUL.
+They talk about bodies, sex, birth, adoption, different types of families — and for teenagers, puberty, contraception, homosexuality, masturbation, you name it.
 The books are very open and accepting of kids’ questions and feelings, while writing with a warm, direct tone.

 Pamela Druckerman wrote a New York Times essay about the inspiring Dutch approach to teaching kids about sex: